The First Physics Picture of Contractions from a Fundamental Quantum Relativity Symmetry Including all Known Relativity Symmetries, Classical and Quantum: Einsteinian/Minkowski Contracted to Galilean/Newtonian Physics

 \section{Einsteinian/Minkowski Contracted to Galilean/Newtonian Physics}

-We have briefly addressed the various classical limits of our $(1+3)$D picture of a quantum relativity symmetry, and in particular the symmetry $S(1,3)$, in Sec.II.
+We have briefly addressed the various classical limits of our $(1+3)$D picture of a quantum relativity symmetry, and in particular the symmetry $S(1,3)$, in Section~2.
 We take up the issue further here, and trace its contraction to 3D classical relativity.
-Again, the key feature is that $H_{\!\ssc R}(1,3)$ is quite a bit bigger than the usually considered Poincar\'e symmetry -- essentially a central extension of it, if the naive notion of that is admissible.
+Again, the key feature is that $H_{\!\ssc R}(1,3)$ is quite a bit bigger than the usually considered Poincar\'e symmetry.
 Therefore, its classical limit is likely to be also somewhat different from the standard Einsteinian relativity.
 The question is whether or not it gives a sensible physical picture -- one which includes the latter in some sort of limit.
 Again, we first focus on the coset structures.